Azure/azure-rest-api-specs/specification/hdinsight/resource-manager/Microsoft.HDInsight/HDInsightOnAks/readme.md

-# HDInsight
+# HDInsight On Aks

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for HDInsight.
+This is the AutoRest configuration file for HDInsight On Aks.

 ---